jkitsao/tyr/README.md

 Set up a basic command-line interface using a library like [clap](https://docs.rs/clap/latest/clap/).
 Implement the init command to create a basic `package.json` file.

+Setup basic cli with `std::io` to get user information about the project equivalent to `init` in yarn or npm

 # Milestone 2: Add Command

 Implement the `add` command to fetch and add packages to the project.